 - “Big Picture” rant from an enlightened professor of ecology at Flinders University in Australia.
 Dr. Corey Bradshaw talks about his January 2021 paper entitled: “Underestimating the challenges of avoiding a ghastly future.”
 He tells it like it is in this two-minute video.

 - Michael Dowd 2021 Understanding our Predicament (33 min)

 S.O.S.
 Memos (Saving Our Species).
-Leveraging the most famous distress signal in the world, I publish these highly-focused memos about once a week.
+Leveraging the most famous distress signal in the world, I publish these highly-focused memos every Tuesday at 4 pm Eastern.
 They are aimed at promoting the need to totally reinvent the way we live on this planet.
 You can access all previous memos and join our mailing list at S.O.S.
 Memos

-The “Protein Myth” is defined here by yours truly.
+The “Protein Myth” is a big part of our problem.
+My definition of that myth appears below.
 This unfortunate myth is an enormous, yet easily-removable barrier to sustainable living—resulting in what I have dubbed Locked Brain Syndrome or LBS: